amyvbenson/sgptheme/README.md

 ## Posts

-To appear on homepage: featured, news
-If letter to press also 'letter to press'
+To appear on homepage add category 'featured'.
+To have it appear as a sticky post at the top of the news on homepage add category 'sticky'

 if should set author
 custom fields